Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid eCommerce Forums](https://www.ecwid.com/forums/forumdisplay.php?f=19)

 == Changelog ==
+= 6.7.4 - Jun 6, 2019 =
+- *Fixed the "Random products" sidebar widget layout issues*.
+Some users might notice that the random product widget didn't look good on e-commerce sites with a narrow sidebar.
+We fixed it so the widget work fine in narrow spaces.
+- *Fixed slow loading issue for the site admin*.
+After the latest Ecwid Ecommerce plugin update you might notice the store page loaded a bit longer.
+That was a bug.
+It didn't affect how the site loaded for your customers, but it did slow it down for you, the site administrator.
+We fixed it.
+- Small fixes and improvements.

 = 6.7.3 - May 29, 2019 =
 - Fixed compatibility with WordPress versions older 5.0
 - Fixed a PHP error message ("Can't use function return value in write context ") for PHP versions older 5.5